 John Rogerson has over 25 years' experience in the alcohol and other drugs field.
 Most recently he was the Chief Executive of the Australian Drug Foundation for 10 years and integrally involved in the development and national implementation of programs including Good Sports and Local Drug Action Teams.

-He is a member of the Australian National Advisory Council on Alcohol and Drugs and past member of the National Alliance for Action on Alcohol, International Drug Policy Consortium and the Liquor Control Advisory Council (Victoria).
+He is a past member of the Australian National Advisory Council on Alcohol and Drugs, National Alliance for Action on Alcohol, International Drug Policy Consortium and the Liquor Control Advisory Council (Victoria).